Superyou/papers/micro_rebuttal.md

 If can be done, it would be very nice.
 But we haven't figured out how to do it.

-* QD3: <font color="red"> Extension of proof based on two instructions to any number of instructions. </font>
+* QD3: **Extension of proof based on two instructions to any number of instructions.**

 * QD4: RCP based on RC.